 The Matrix Sense is commonly elaborated in terms of the motion event described by the lexeme flow, as evidenced by the ubiquity with which it is likened to bodies of water such as streams or rivers which prototypically 'flow'.
 Consider the following examples which evidence this elaboration; the sentence due to Marcus Aurelius, in (11.3d), reveals the antiquity of this imagery:

-Time like an ever-rolling stream (11.3)Bears all its sons away b.
-A wanderer is man from his birth.
-He was born in a ship On the breast of the river of Time
+(11.3)Time like an ever-rolling stream Bears all its sons away b.
+A wanderer is man from his birth, He was born in a ship

 [Isaac Watts]6